Rastafari: Afrocentrism and race

 The eastern African nation of Ethiopia is given great prominence in Rasta doctrine.

 According to Clarke, Rastafari is "concerned above all else with black consciousness, with rediscovering the identity, personal and racial, of black people".
 The movement began among Afro-Jamaicans who wanted to reject the British colonial culture that dominated Jamaica and replace it with a new identity based on a reclamation of their African heritage.
-Accordingly it decenters Europe and whiteness and emphasises Africa and blackness, seeking to purge from its followers any belief in the inferiority of black people and the superiority of white people.
-Rastafari is therefore Afrocentric, equating blackness with the African continent, and endorsing Pan-Africanism.
+It decenters Europe and whiteness and emphasises Africa and blackness, seeking to purge from its followers any belief in the inferiority of black people and the superiority of white people.
+Rastafari is Afrocentric, equating blackness with the African continent, and endorsing Pan-Africanism.

-Practitioners of Rastafari identify themselves with the ancient Israelites—God's chosen people in the Old Testament—and believe that black Africans broadly or Rastas more specifically are either the descendants or the reincarnations of this ancient people.
-This is similar to beliefs in Judaism, although many Rastas believe that contemporary Jews' status as the descendants of the ancient Israelites is a false claim.
-Rastas typically believe that black Africans are God's chosen people, meaning that they made a covenant with him and thus have a special responsibility.
-Rastafari espouses the view that this, the true identity of black Africans, has been lost and needs to be reclaimed.
+Rastas identify themselves with the ancient Israelites—God's chosen people in the Old Testament—and believe that they, or black Africans more broadly, are either the descendants or reincarnations of this ancient people.
+This is similar to beliefs in Judaism, although Rastas often deny that contemporary Jews are descended from the ancient Israelites.
+For most Rastas, black Africans are God's chosen people, for they made a covenant with him and thus bear special responsibilities.
+Rastafari maintains that this, the true identity of black Africans, has been lost and must be reclaimed.

 There is no uniform Rasta view on race.
-Black supremacy was a theme early in the movement, with the belief in a distinctly black African race that was superior to other racial groups.
-This has opened the religion to accusations of racism.
-While some Rastas still hold such beliefs, black supremacy has waned in the movement since at least the 1970s, and non-black Rastas are now widely accepted.
+Black supremacy was common early in the movement, including the belief in a distinct black African race that was superior to other racial groups.
+Consequently, the religion has been accused of racism.
+While some Rastas retain such beliefs, black supremacy has waned in the movement since at least the 1970s, and non-black Rastas are now widely accepted.
 Some Rastas cite a 1963 speech by Haile Selassie in support of racial acceptance.
-Some sects maintains that white Europeans can never be legitimate Rastas but others believe an "African" identity is not inherently linked to black skin but whether an individual displays an African "attitude" or "spirit".
+Although certain sects maintain that white Europeans can never be legitimate Rastas, others believe an "African" identity is not inherently linked to black skin but to whether an individual displays an African "attitude" or "spirit".